ong8181/demultiplex-early-pooling/README.md

 . ./demultiplex_inner_index.sh ${SEQ_DIR} ${SEQ_FILE_R1} ${SEQ_FILE_R2} ${SAMPLE_DATA}
 ```

-By default, demultiplexed FASTQ files are in `demultiplex_Out` folder.
-The output folder name may be changed by specifying a fifth argument.
+By default, demultiplexed FASTQ files will be in `demultiplex_Out` folder.
+The name of the output folder may be changed by specifying a fifth argument.